 Direct Current (DC): A flow of electric charge that only flows in one direction in a steady voltage.
 Used for supplying power to electrical devices and to charge batteries.
 This is the type of energy current that a solar panel system produces before being converted to an alternating current (AC) by an inverter.

 Electric Bill: You’re probably more familiar with this one, but just in case, this is a charge from your local utility company for the energy your home consumes in a certain period, usually monthly.
 Most solar panel systems will still have an electric bill as they remain connected to the utility grid.

 Energy Storage: In solar energy, batteries can store power not being used for the home’s electricity that needs to be used later during power outages or to use during peak time periods when electricity is at its most expensive.

-Federal Investment Tax Credit (ITC): Implemented when a homeowner purchases a solar panel system, crediting the homeowner 26% of the cost of their system on their federal income taxes.
-This credit is scheduled to decrease to 22% in 2023 and to discontinue in 2024.
+Federal Investment Tax Credit (ITC): Implemented when a homeowner purchases a solar panel system, crediting the homeowner up to 30% of the cost of their system on their federal income taxes.

 Gigawatt: A unit of electrical power equal to one billion watts, 1 million kilowatts, or 1,000 megawatts.